anhnt/dell7447-hackintosh-mojave-10.14.4/README.md

 - Mojave 10.14.4: https://www.fshare.vn/file/ZPB5HQYEQ9QQ?token=1563896203
 - Download UniBeast 9.2.0
 - Build bootable usb using Unibeast.
 Must be 8GBs or more
 - Install macos from usb.
-Might need to disbale Injecting Intel graphic (Clover options)
+Might need to disable Injecting Intel graphic (Clover options)
 - When setup complete and logged in to your mac, download Clover configuration
 - Mount EFI forder using Clover and just replace it with EFI folder in this repo